How a Communication Style Assessment Helped a Struggling Admin Team

 After completing the program, participants will be able to identify a preference for one of four communication styles, uncover the characteristics of each style, discover how style affects communication, learn how to "speed read" a person's dominant communication style and understand how to "flex" their own style for effective communication with others.

 What's My Communication Style is a powerful centerpiece for management development and interpersonal skills training.
-The communications assessment is part of the bestselling HRDQ Style Series and provides practical training that enables lasting insights into how to gain mastery over one's own communication behavior and how to interpret the behavior of others in any situation.
+The communications assessment is part of the bestselling HRDQ Style Suite and provides practical training that enables lasting insights into how to gain mastery over one's own communication behavior and how to interpret the behavior of others in any situation.